mliszcz/msc-thesis/thesis/chapters/03-solution-overview.md

 `api` package contains TANGO proxies as well as information classes for *Device*, *Attribute* and *Command* entities.
 The `tango` package has been generated from the TANGO IDL and provides common TANGO data types.
+Event-related APIs are not available, since **events are not currently supported**.

 [^03-umd-module]: <https://github.com/umdjs/umd>